Tubemouth whipray: Description

 The tubemouth whipray has a diamond-shaped pectoral fin disc longer than wide, with broadly rounded outer corners.
 The anterior margins of the disc are strongly concave, and converge on a narrow, flattened, pointed snout.
 The eyes are tiny, and followed by much larger, teardrop-shaped spiracles.
 The nostrils are small, with a narrow, nearly rectangular flap of skin between them.
 The mouth is straight and transverse, and contains no papillae (nipple-like structures).
 The jaws are highly protrusible, capable of forming a tube longer than the mouth width; this trait is unique within the 'uarnacoides' complex.
 There are 29-34 upper and 31-36 lower tooth rows; the teeth are small, conical, and blunt, and densely arranged into pavement-like surfaces.
 There is no sexual dimorphism in tooth shape.

 The pelvic fins are short and can be rotated forwards; the males have short, stout claspers.
 The slender tail measures over twice the length of the disc and lacks fin folds.
 A single stinging spine is found on the upper surface of the tail near the base, but is frequently missing in adults.
 The upper surface of the disc and tail are covered by minute, blunt dermal denticles, with slightly larger plate-like denticles forming a distinct, broad band extending from before the eyes to the base of the tail; this denticle band is present at birth.
 There are also 1-5 enlarged, oval denticles in a row between the "shoulders".
 This species is uniform grayish to light brown above, with the eyes and spiracles rimmed in white, and uniform white below.
 Females grow up to 1 m across, while males are smaller.

 Biology and ecology

 The diet of the tubemouth whipray likely consists of crustaceans and small fishes.
 Like other stingrays, it is aplacental viviparous with the developing embryos nourished by maternally produced histotroph ("uterine milk").
 One known specimen contained a single near-term pup measuring 18 cm across.
 Males attain sexual maturity at under 49 cm across, and females at under 70 cm across.

 Human interactions

 The tubemouth whipray remains fairly common within its restricted range, particularly off Sarawak.
 However, its population has likely declined significantly over the past few decades due to extensive degradation of its mangrove habitat, and intense, unregulated coastal trawl and bottom longline fisheries that take it for meat.
-As a result, the International Union for Conservation of Nature (IUCN) has assessed this species as Vulnerable.
+As a result, the International Union for Conservation of Nature (IUCN) has assessed this species as Endangered.